yandech1/CS7641_project/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\text{backward cycle consistency loss: } Y \rightarrow F(Y) \rightarrow G(F(Y))~ \hat Y">

 ## Identity loss
 For painting to photo, it is helpful to introduce an additional loss to encourage the mapping to preserve color composition between the input and output.
-In particular, Identity loss regularizes the generator to be near an identity mapping when real samples of the target domain are provided as the input to the generator:
+In particular, Identity loss regularizes the generator to be near an identity mapping when real samples of the target domain are provided as the input to the generator.
+The weight for the identity mapping loss was 0.5$$\lambda$$ where $$\lambda$$ was the weight for cycle consistency loss.
+We set $$\lambda$$ = 10.:

 <img src="https://render.githubusercontent.com/render/math?math=\mathcal{L}_{identity}(G, F)=\mathbb{E}_{y~p}_{data}(y)[\|G(y)-y\|_{1}]%2B\mathbb{E}_{x~p}_{data}(x)[\|F(x)-x\|_{1}]">